Everything You Need to Know About Tie Dying Your Hair

 Always Start with Healthy Hair

-Before you consider tie-dyeing your hair, it’s important to make sure that your hair is as healthy as possible.
-Dehydrated hair is never a good look, even when dyed, so make sure that you’re using a gentle yet nourishing shampoo, such as the Evalectric Moisturizing Shampoo.
+Before you consider tie-dyeing your hair, it’s important to make sure that your hair looks as healthy as possible.
+Dehydrated hair is never a good look, even when dyed, so make sure that you’re using a gentle yet decadent shampoo, such as the Evalectric Moisturizing Shampoo.
 Pair this with the Evalectric Moisturizing Conditioner for even better results.

 Can You Tie-Dye Short Hair?